furuknap/delete-o-matic-for-linkedin/README.md

 ## Acknowledgments

 - Built using Chrome Extension Manifest V3
-- Uses OpenAI's GPT API for LLM-based filtering
+- Supports multiple LLM providers (OpenAI, Google Gemini, Anthropic Claude) for content analysis
 - Inspired by the need for better content control on LinkedIn

 Made with Claude - Claude's note: